bids-standard/bids-specification/macros_doc.md

 #### Should I create a macro if I need a new kind of table?

-As a rule of thumb, no.

-Unless it is clear that this kind of table will reappear many times in the future in the specification.
+As a rule of thumb, no, unless it is clear that this kind of table will reappear many times in the future in the specification.
 But this is usually hard to predict so better start with a table in Markdown.